MrKelpy/CFMA/README.md

 # Using the CFMA

 Place your blueprint inside the mods folder, this is the blueprint the program will read.
-Run the CFMA.exe file / main.py.
-Your mods will then be installed, if they're valid, and any pre-existant mods will be backed up in a folder called Mod_Backups.
+Run the CFMA.exe file / main.py. <br>
+Your mods will then be installed, if they're valid, and any pre-existent mods will be backed up in a folder called Mod_Backups.

 # Known Glitches
 ### All fixed!
 (For now)